ethereum/hevm/doc/src/limitations-and-workarounds.md

 out false positives.
 However, it is strongly advisable to fix potential issues that are only guarded due to gas exhaustion, as they may become exploitable in the future, when gas costs change.

+**Best Practices**:
+- Don't rely on gas exhaustion as a security mechanism.
+- Check potential issues by running the hevm-provided counterexample in a concrete execution setting.

 ## Symbolic arguments to certain EVM opcodes